Through the following links, you can move to the menu or to the main text in this page.

 • Trends in Sales Ratio of Eco-Products*

-Sales ratio of Eco-Products (%) = Sales of Eco-Products / Sales of products (excluding construction work, services, software, parts and accessories) × 100
+1. *1.
+The sales ratio of products that have fulfilled the internal requirements in our own Eco-Products Certification System Sales ratio of Eco-Products (%) = Sales of Eco-Products / Sales of products (excluding construction work, services, software, parts and accessories) × 100

 4. List of Products Certified as Eco-Products

-The Evolution of Environment-friendly Products and Services
+The Evolution of Environment-conscious Products and Services

 Managing Used Products